Chinese Civil War: Disposition of forces

 Using the pretext of "receiving the Japanese surrender", business interests within the KMT government occupied most of the banks, factories and commercial properties, which had previously been seized by the Imperial Japanese Army.
 They also conscripted troops at an accelerated pace from the civilian population and hoarded supplies, preparing for a resumption of war with the Communists.
 These hasty and harsh preparations caused great hardship for the residents of cities such as Shanghai, where the unemployment rate rose dramatically to 37.5%.
+Differently, Yan Xishan successfully persuaded the surrendered Japanese troops to serve under his command.
+As news of this arrangement spread to other parts of North China, additional Japanese soldiers from those regions began traveling to Taiyuan to serve in his government and army.
+By doing so, he not only retained control over the extensive industrial areas around Taiyuan, but also preserved nearly all of the managerial and technical personnel previously employed by the Japanese military.
+At its peak, Yan's Japanese "special forces" numbered approximately 15,000 soldiers, supplemented by a separate corps of Japanese officers dispersed throughout Yan's forces.